TosbackCgusBridge-Bot/CGUs-versions/Townandcountrymag/Privacy Policy.md

 *   Customer Service
 *   Giveaways

 A Part of Hearst Digital Media Town &.
-Country participates in various affiliate marketing programs, which means Town &.
-Country gets paid commissions on purchases made through our links to retailer sites. ©2018 Hearst Communications, Inc. All Rights Reserved.
+Country participates in various affiliate marketing programs, which means we may get paid commissions on editorially chosen products purchased through our links to retailer sites. ©2018 Hearst Communications, Inc. All Rights Reserved.

 *   Privacy Policy
 *   Your California Privacy Rights